Last Updated on May 8, 2022

 If you’re looking for the perfect robot vacuum cleaner for your home, you’re in luck, we’re looking at the best of the best as we compare the Roborock S6 MaxV vs Roomba i7.

-But, since you’re unlikely going to buy them both, it’s important that you learn about the two so you can choose the one that best suits your preferences and needs.
+But, since you’re unlikely going to buy them both, you must learn about the two so you can choose the one that best suits your preferences and needs.

 You may also enjoy: